 Pros pursue LEED credentials for themselves as well, which tell their clients they’ve achieved a particular level of professional excellence where green design, building and processes are concerned.
 If your major remodeling project includes green priorities, look for LEED certification in the design and construction professionals you employ.

-By following these guidelines when hiring professionals and purchasing products for your home improvement projects, you can make your selections with confidence, knowing that you are able to distinguish between the merely “greenwashed” and the truly green.
+By following these guidelines when hiring professionals and purchasing products for your home improvement projects, you can make your selections with confidence, knowing that you are able to distinguish between the merely “greenwashed” and truly green products.